Sheet to roll

 • foam

-In some cases it occurs that this type of material is not being laminated at all but is only being winded.
-If desired, we can cut the sheet material to preset length before winding.
+In some cases, this material is not laminated but simply wound.
+If desired, we can cut the sheet material to a preset length before winding.

 In some cases the sheet to roll process is used after calendaring.
 Calendaring is a technique whereby a series of hard pressure rollers is used to finish or smoothen material into a sheet.
 After laminating and processing the material, it can be winded to a roll.